 The growing collection of complete genome sequences presents a major opportunity to understand how genetic variation (and conservation) maps to phenotypic diversity.
 That is, how do changes at the genome level influence how an organism appears and behaves?
-By studying evolutionary statistics across many genomes we hope to decipher the global pattern of functional constraints between genes, and distinguish interactions critical to core cellular function from those that occur idiosyncratically within particular species.
+By combining evolutionary statistics with quantitative, high throughput experiments, we hope to decipher the global pattern of functional constraints between genes, and distinguish interactions critical to core cellular function from those that occur idiosyncratically within particular species.

 Evolutionary conservation and co-evolution can be quantified for many properties, and at varying spatial scales or resolutions.
 For example, correlations in gene presence or absence (co-occurrence), genomic location (synteny), and protein sequence (amino acid frequency) provide three separate but potentially complementary mappings of genetic interaction.
 In all cases, the underlying goal is to understand the organization and function of cellular systems quantitatively and at a depth that allows rational manipulation and de novo design.

 This objective is currently manifested as three main projects within our lab:

 I. Allosteric regulation and communication between proteins.